 Under the Indian Companies Act 1956, dividends may be paid out of profits of a Company in the year in which the dividend is declared or out of the undistributed profits of previous fiscal years after providing for depreciation.
 Before declaring a dividend greater than 10% of the par value of its equity shares, a Company is required under the Indian Companies Act, 1956 to transfer to its reserves a minimum percentage of its profits for that year, ranging from 2.5% to 10% depending upon the dividend percentage to be declared in such year.
-However, under the Companies Act, 2013, it is not mandatory for the Company to transfer such percentage of its profits to reserves.
+However, under the Companies Act, 2013, it is not mandatory for the Company to transfer such percentage of its profits to reserves and it is left to the discretion of the Company which may transfer such percentage of its profits as it may consider appropriate.